FidelityInternational/cicimages-tools/exercises/IaC/ansible/roles/README.md

 Now that the `application-server` role has been defined, we can use it within our playbook.
-Change directory back to the root of this exercise, i.e. `cd ../../../` and write the following to `ansible/app_servers.yml`
+Change directory back to the root of this exercise, i.e. `cd ../../../` and replace the content of `ansible/app_servers.yml` with the following:

 ```YAML
 ---